GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

 ## Learn more {: #explore }

-We’ve published the [Side Panel API][api-sidepanel] documentation which you can start reading today.
-We’ve also added [samples][gh-sidepanel-samples] to the chrome-extensions-samples repository, which is a great place to see how the API can be used in practice.
+We've published the [Side Panel API][api-sidepanel] documentation which you can start reading today.
+We've also added [samples][gh-sidepanel-samples] to the chrome-extensions-samples repository, which is a great place to see how the API can be used in practice.

 As mentioned, our policy pages and best practices have also been revised to share more about how to build a side panel that provides the best experience for your users.